 Why is the professor suing the university?
 The university says Shirazi improperly transferred millions of dollars, to her program, over the course of several years.
 But Plaintiff Shirazi insists she followed proper protocol and got the head of Tisch Asia’s Board of Directors to approve each transaction.

-The defamation lawsuit says that “Dr Shirazi’s reputation in Singapore has been severely harmed, and, upon information and belief, she will be unable to secure future employment in Singapore, thus resulting in future economic losses.”
+Shirazi’s university defamation lawsuit alleges that her “reputation in Singapore has been severely harmed, and, upon information and belief, she will be unable to secure future employment in Singapore, thus resulting in future economic losses.”

-John Beckman, an NYU spokesman, charged that “despite how she seeks to portray herself or what she claims in her lawsuit, she isn’t a victim and she hasn’t been mistreated.
+John Beckman, an NYU spokesman, charged: “[D]espite how she seeks to portray herself or what she claims in her lawsuit, she isn’t a victim, and she hasn’t been mistreated.
 The University expects to prevail in any court case.”